-J&K: Cop injured after Terrorists open fire at police team at Nagrota toll plaza
+J&K: Three terrorist killed as encounter underway at Nagrota toll plaza

-Kashmir, Jan 31: One policeman injured after two terrorists opened fire on a team of policemen in Jammu and Kashmir in the wee hours on Friday.
-The incident was reported from a toll plaza in Nagrota, on the outskirts of Jammu.
+Kashmir, Jan 31: Three terrorist has been killed in an encounter after a group of three-four terrorists travelling in a truck, opened fire at a joint Jammu and Kashmir Police (JKP)-Central Reserve Police Force (CRPF) toll in Nagrota area in the union territory of Jammu and Kashmir in the wee hours on Friday.

+One of the militants was killed in the ensuing gunfight while the rest managed to escape to the adjacent forest area.
+These terrorists were a newly infiltrated group and were on their way to Srinagar.
+It is suspected that they infiltrated from Kathua, Hiranagar border.
+Investigation is on, Jammu and Kashmir Director General of Police (DGP) Dilbagh Singh said.

 According to initial information, policemen at the toll plaza had stopped a truck for checking, following which two terrorists fired at them.